-A business philosophy aimed at encouraging companies to be more aware of the impact of their business on the rest of society, including their own stakeholders and the environment.
+An organization's ESG philosophy such as ABC and its Supplier Partners, aims to be more aware of the impact of their business on the rest of society, including their own stakeholders and the environment.
+This awareness can develop innovative and economically viable products, systemic processes and services, resulting in improved environmental protection and social conditions.